thomas-osgood/ofs/README.md

 - **Rename File**: This allows the client to rename a file in the uploads directory on the server.
 - **Delete File**: This allows the client to delete a file in the uploads directory on the server.
 - **Make Directory**: This allows the client to create a new directory/directory structure in the uploads directory on the server.
+- **Multi-File Download**: This allows the client to download multiple files with one function call.

 ## Example